Logos and uniforms of the New York Mets: 2021–present: Back in black, sleeve ads, and "City Connect"

-On March 29, 2021, Mets owner Steve Cohen announced that the team would bring back the black jerseys for "a few games" later in the 2021 season.
-On July 15, the Mets announced that the black jerseys would be worn in Friday home games starting on July 30 for the remainder of the 2021 regular season.
+In 2021, the Mets revived the black alternate jerseys for Friday home games beginning on July 30.
 The jerseys featured the standard primary-logo patch on the left sleeve, matching the original black jerseys from 1998, and were worn with plain white pants with blue piping and the all-black caps and batting helmets used from 1999-2012.
 The Mets brought back the black jerseys, without the blue piping, as a full-season Friday home alternate for 2022, and discontinued the blue alternate road jersey and cap.
 Also in 2022, after one game wearing the blue home alternate jerseys with pinstriped pants (as they had done since 2015) the Mets switched to the plain white pants with blue piping for the blue home alternates.

 In 2023, beginning with the team's home opener on April 7, the Mets added an advertising patch to the sleeves of their jerseys.
 The advertiser is NewYork-Presbyterian Hospital; the patch initially consisted of a large white square outlined in red with the advertiser's name and logo in red lettering.
 Almost immediately after the ad patch debuted the Mets indicated that its colors would change from red and white to "a more team-friendly look."
 On April 25, 2023 the team introduced a revised ad patch which reduced the large white square to a smaller blue rectangle outlined in orange and horizontally oriented around the advertiser's logo and wordmark in white lettering.
 Although the Mets have traditionally worn the primary-logo patch on the left sleeve (and uniformed non-players such as the manager and coaches continue to do so), its position now depends on the player's handedness, in order to maximize television exposure of the advertisement while the player is at bat.
 As such, left-handed batters and pitchers still have the primary-logo patch on the left sleeve, with the ad patch on the right sleeve, while right-handed batters and pitchers have the ad patch on the left sleeve with the primary-logo patch moved to the right sleeve.
 Switch-hitters have the patches placed according to the opposing team's starting pitcher; primary on the left, ad on the right against right-handed starters, the opposite against left-handed starters.